 Update: At the time I wrote this post (February 2014), I was not a Cisco employee.
-Since then (as of June 2014) I have gone to work for Cisco.
+Between June 2014-November 2020 I worked for Cisco, and as of November 2020 I no longer work for Cisco.
 This shouldn’t change anything about the post, and it is still just me and not an official publication, but since the original disclaimer below is not currently accurate, I thought I would clarify that.

 I’ve been working on a series of posts about upgrading an integrated UCS environment, and realized about halfway through that a summary/overview would make sense as a starting point.

 I recommend a refreshing beverage, as this is longer than I’d expected it to be.

 I will note up front that this does not represent the official presentation of UCS by Cisco, and will have errors and omissions.
 It does reflect my understanding and positioning of the platform, based on two years and change of immersive experience.
 It is also focused on C-Series (rack-mount servers), not B-Series (blade servers and chassis), as I have been 100% in the C-series side of the platform, although I try to share a reasonable level of detail that’s applicable to both.
 And I expect it will provide a good starting point to understanding the Unified Computing System from Cisco.

 Unified Computing System – Wait, What?

 UCS, or Unified Computing System, is Cisco’s foray into the server market, with integrated network, storage, management, and of course server platforms.
 As a server admin primarily, I think of it as a utility computing platform, similar to the utility storage concept that 3PAR introduced in the early 2000s.
 You have a management infrastructure that simplifies structured deployment, monitoring, and operation of your servers, reducing the number of inflection points (when deployed properly) to coordinate firmware, provisioning, hardware maintenance, and server identity.